This is a challenging loop that combines two of Jersey’s best hikes – Mt. Tammany and Sunfish Pond – into one.

 First, we headed steeply up to the summit of Mt.
 Tammany (RED DOT on WHITE), with views of the Delaware Water Gap and of Pennsylvania’s Mt.
 Minsi.

 We turned left onto the Turquoise trail, dropping down off the ridge.
 At the the Sunfish Pond fire road, we turned left onto that, which is also Turquoise.
-Watch for a rock cairn to follow Turquoise as it turns right off the road, down to the northern end of Sunfish Pond for a break…

 We backtracked up Turquoise to the Fire Road, turned right onto that and headed to the southern end of the pond for more photos.

 Notes: The parking area fills up on weekends so you may need to park in the overflow field, and this hiking area in general is very crowded…. but worth it.